Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 * C. Deploy a new Azure AD tenant for the authentication of new R&D projects.
 * D. Deploy domain controllers for the rd.fabrikam.com forest to virtual networks in Azure

+Directory synchronization between Azure Active Directory (Azure AD) and corp.fabrikam.com must not be affected by a link failure between Azure and the on- premises network.
+(This requires domain controllers in Azure).

 #### Question 3

 **To meet the authentication requirements of Fabrikam, what should you include in the solution?**